 While these laws do protect the disabled in regards to their use of these dogs, they still lack some essential components.
 They are not clearly outlining the type of training that the dogs should have or do not have stringent criteria that they must meet.
 This can leave some disabled individuals vulnerable to investing in dog training that is not going to meet their needs.
 Fortunately, there are many reputable service dog providers in Canada, but it means that an individual has to take great care in making their choices.

-The Laws of The Province
+The Laws of The Jungle

 Every individual that is going to rely on a service dog in Canada should research the specific laws that apply to that province.
 At the very least, they need to know what the certification requirements are for the individual that is going to be taking a service dog into public places.